 Simultaneous Rx/Tx capability for inter-band CA, SUL and EN-DC band combinations were introduced from Rel-15.
 Specifically, for inter-band CA and EN-DC combination, the capability is used for TDD-TDD and TDD-FDD band combinations.
 According to the description of the capability, it is conditional mandatory and the condition is described in the field, i.e. indicated in the RAN4 spec which combinations should mandatorily support simultaneous Rx/Tx.
 For the combinations which have no such indication, the capability is optional, i.e. for UE supporting simultaneous Rx/Tx, the capability should be reported, otherwise, the capability is absent or not reported.
 Since the capability is important for network scheduling, it should be reported accurately.

-Take inter-band EN-DC as an example, the wording “indication” in the above is like a NOTE in the RAN4 spec as below:
+Take inter-band EN-DC as an example, the wording “indication” in the above is like a NOTE in TS 38.101-3 as below:

 5.5B.4 Inter-band EN-DC within FR1